rplant8/open-aquachain-pool/README.md

 ### Alternative Aquachain Implementations

 This pool is tested to work with [Ethcore's Parity](https://github.com/ethcore/parity).
-Mining and block unlocking works, but I am not sure about payouts and suggest to run *official* geth node for payments.
+Mining and block unlocking works, but I am not sure about payouts and suggest to run *official* aquachain node for payments.

 ### Credits